Holiday Events In The Triad

 By Judie Holcomb-Pack

-The best thing about Christmas in the Triad is all the wonderful events to attend.
-The worst thing is all the wonderful events to attend!
-How do you decide what to do?
-Below are highlights of a few of the events and activities that are sure to get you in the
+Get your calendar out – it’s time to start penciling in all the wonderful holiday events that happen during “the most wonderful time of the year.”
+Below are highlights of a few of the events and activities that are sure to get you in the holiday spirit.

 Tanglewood’s Festival of Lights